signalogic/SigSRF_SDK/mediaTest_readme.md

 where N can be 0 to set stdout to non-blocking, 1 to to poll stdout before writing, and 2 for no action (i.e. leave stdout as-is).
 The default mode is non-blocking; however if this causes any problems with other applications or processes running on the same server, modes 1 or 2 may be helpful.

 The purpose of non-blocking stdout (mode 0) is to avoid blocking application and/or packet/media worker threads when they write to console output. stdout blocking can especially be a problem for remote terminals, for example when network connectivity is inconsistent or temporarily unavailable.
-For mediaMin real-time and performance sensitive operations, blocked threads can result in wrong output.
+For mediaMin real-time, performance sensitive, or bit-exact operations blocked threads can cause incorrect output.
 Blocked threads are detected and logged with preemption messages, as described above in [High Performance and Real-Time Performance](#user-content-highperformancerealtimeperformance).

 In mode 1 stdout is polled to determine whether it's currently blocked.
-If the polling times out, for example due to context switching delays, a timeout constant is used to limit the number of retries.
-This constant varies widely from system to system; to determine the retry limit the host system is profiled on-the-fly.
+For polling timeouts, for example due to context switching delays, a limited number of retries are attemtped.
+The maximum number of retries is determined by profiling the host system on-the-fly to account for variations in CPU type, clock rate, system I/O capacity, etc.

-When mode 0 or 1 are active, in the event stdout doesn't output some messages due to connectivity blocking, you may see a message similar to the following when mediaMin or mediaTest finishes:
+In the event stdout doesn't output some messages due to connectivity blocking, you may see a message similar to the following when mediaMin or mediaTest finishes:

     Console output may be incomplete due to stdout blocking (0x), errors (12x), or timeouts (0x); please consult event log xxx_event_log.txt for complete stats and message history

-where "xxx" is the the leading part of the event log filename.
+where "xxx" is the the leading part of the event log path and filename.

 <a name="mediaMinCommandLineQuick-Reference"></a>
 ## mediaMin Command Line Quick-Reference